mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 - `max_concurrent_tab_count_max`, the one shared measure that zero-fills, takes a third `coalesce` argument.
 - `sap_counts_total` is zero on a serp-only row.
 - The fifteen SERP-only counts are zero on a sap-only row: `serp_counts_total`, the tagged, organic and follow-on search counts, the searches-with-ads and ad-click counts, and the six `num_*` measures.
+- The seven `legacy_` counters are zero where the metrics ping carried nothing for that key, which is every row whose key exists on a pipeline but not in the counters.

 Five columns are deliberately left alone. `profile_age_in_days` is not a count, and a zero would read as a profile created that day rather than as a missing value. `ad_click_target` is a string and `ad_blocker_inferred` is a boolean, so neither has a meaningful zero. `sap_provider_id` and `sap_provider_name` are strings for the same reason, and are the only two of the five that are `null` on a serp-only row rather than a sap-only one.

 #### Two constraints worth knowing before editing this CTE

 - **The join keys cannot use `is not distinct from`.** BigQuery requires at least one literal `=` in a `full outer join` ON clause, so each nullable key is spelled out as an equality plus an explicit both-`null` match. `partner_code` is the exception: it is never `null`, so a plain `=` is enough.
+- **The legacy join uses plain equality on all five keys**, with no both-`null` branches at all.
+Every key it joins on is non-`null` by construction, so a both-`null` branch could not match anything real and would only risk a cartesian product within a `null` group.
+Its right-hand side is the already-coalesced SAP-and-SERP key, `coalesce(serp, sap)`, not either side alone.
 - **One `coalesce` needs an explicit cast.** `sap_aggregates_cte` casts its integer counter to `float64`, so combining it with the SERP side would widen the result and break the `INTEGER` type declared in `schema.yaml`. `max_concurrent_tab_count_max` therefore casts the SAP side back to `int64` inside the `coalesce`.

 ### Final